sandreas/m4b-tool/README.md

 ```

-# FAQ / Troubleshooting
+# Troubleshooting

 ## PHP Exceptions

-If you are getting PHP Exceptions, most of the time this is a configuration issue.
-If are not familiar with php configuration,
+If you are getting PHP Exceptions, it is a configuration issue with PHP in most cases.
+If are not familiar with PHP configuration,
-follow instructions, to fix a few known issues:
+you could follow these instructions, to fix a few known issues:

 ### Exception DateTime::__construct